cb-technologists/blog/content/posts/cicd_ha.md

 * Orchestration layer does not have the same needs as the execution layer.
 Pipeline orchestrators and pipeline executors have different scalability  requirements, and because of that **decoupling execution from orchestration is a must**.
 * **Pipeline execution downtime recovery needs to be fast** and from the same execution point.
 Executors infrastructure can fail, even if they are replicated, so it is more important to recover from the last successful stage or status than moving the execution to another live agent executor that could restart the execution from the beginning.
-* **Decouple also the orchestration layer**.
+* **Decouple the orchestration layer**.
 Smaller and more masters (orchestrators) are going to be more scalable and resilient to any overall failure.
 If one master fails it is not impacting any other orchestrator and its pipelines.
 So platform availability improves with scalability.
 * Rely on a **native self-healing, resilient and scalable infrastructure**.
-Event though replication is not needed, we need to recover fast from any hardware or service downtime.
+Even though replication is not needed, we need to recover fast from any hardware or service downtime.
-* **Decouple also pipeline execution**.
+* **Decouple pipeline execution**.
 Using different agent executors during pipeline execution improves availability, just the same way that *assembly lines* in the industry do.

 It can be pretty cool if I can access my jobs or builds all the time because my masters are all the time up and running, but it is not that cool if they are not producing the same results in terms of building and delivering software because my pipelines are not executing and recovering on time.
 Again... resilience first.